 Network account holders are responsible for appropriate behavior when using the district computer network.
-It is expected that all network account holders will comply with the districts standards and regulations as described in this Code of Conduct.
-Each network account holder is held responsible for his/her actions and activity within his/her account.
+It is expected that all network account holders will comply with the district standards and regulations as described in this Code of Conduct.
+Network account holders are held responsible for their actions and activity within their accounts.
 Some examples are:

-- Using the network for any illegal activity, including plagiarism or violation of copyright laws; - Damaging or disrupting network equipment, software or system performance; - Altering the configuration of any computer or network device; - Gaining unauthorized access to network resources or entities; - Transferring or installing any hardware/software program; - Using the network in an unsupervised setting; - Using another person's network account; - Playing Internet games or other computer games without specific permission from a teacher or staff member; - Using, accessing or transmitting profane, offensive, prejudicial or inappropriate material or language; - Using technology in a way that is inconsistent with existing Barker Central School.
+Using the network for any illegal activity, including plagiarism or violation of copyright laws;

+- Damaging or disrupting network equipment, software or system performance; - Altering the configuration of any computer or network device; - · Gaining unauthorized access to network resources or entities; - Transferring or installing any hardware/software program; - Using the network in an unsupervised setting; - Using another person's network account; - Playing Internet games or other computer games without specific permission from a teacher or staff member; - Using, accessing or transmitting profane, offensive, prejudicial or inappropriate material or language; - Using technology in a way that is inconsistent with existing Barker Central School.